 How does Brexit affect the pound?

-During the past two years, the pound has had a rough time of things when it comes to its price against the dollar and other currencies.
+During the past three years, the pound has had a rough time of things when it comes to its price against the dollar and other currencies.

 The immediate aftermath of the Brexit referendum saw sterling decline sharply in value.

 And as the vote on the UK's withdrawal deal from the European Union looms, further volatility is expected.

 Since June 2016, holidays and imported goods have become more expensive, but UK exports have been cheaper.

 It's a complex picture, though.